ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 ![](../assets/img/acid_database/non_repeatable_read_mysql.png)

 If we try to execute the same query as before, the data has already changed in `transaction 2`.
-That's what we called as Non-Repeatable, as stated in PostgreSQL document Non-Repeatable means `A transaction re-reads data it has previously read and finds that data has been modified by another transaction (that committed since the initial read).`
+That's what we called as Non-Repeatable, as stated in PostgreSQL documentation that Non-Repeatable means `A transaction re-reads data it has previously read and finds that data has been modified by another transaction (that committed since the initial read).`

 The difference is that `Phantom Reads` occurs when the result set of rows changes due to concurrent transactions, while `Non-Repeatable Reads` happens with specific rows that have been modified by other transactions.